-Carrier Connections is a Remember The Girls program where we feature a different X-linked disease each month and feature female "carriers" of that condition community.
+Carrier Connections is a Remember The Girls program where we feature a different X-linked condition each month and interview female in the condition community.
 In the month of April, we featured Adrenoleukodystrophy (ALD).

 Meet Barbara Machado